OBRA Nursing Assistant Registry

 Becoming a Nursing Assistant Certified in Washington

-Required Training: In order to apply for initial nursing assistant certification, candidates must first complete the required training in Washington State.
-State-approved training programs typically consist of 85 hours divided into 50 hours of clinical practice and 35 hours of classroom instruction.
+Required Classes: In order to apply for initial nursing assistant certification, candidates must first complete the required coursework in Washington State.
+State-approved CNA programs typically consist of 85 hours divided into 50 hours of clinical practice and 35 hours of classroom instruction.

 Registry Enlisting: Upon passing successfully both parts of the NNAAP examination, candidates’ name will be added to the Washington CNA Registry.